History of Rochester, New York: Rochesterville and The Flour City

 The New York Central Railroad train station built in 1853.

-Rochester was dominated by ethnocultural politics.
-Two rival groups fought for power, the Presbyterian Yankees from New England, and the Episcopalian New Yorkers from New York and Pennsylvania.
-When Irish Catholics started to arrive in large numbers in the 1840s and supported the Democrats, the two Protestant groups stopped feuding and presented a common front.Col.
-Rochester and his two partners allowed the mill-site to lie undeveloped until 1811, when they finally completed paying for their purchase and received the deed.
-The population of the area was 15.
+Rochester's early politics were shaped by ethnocultural divisions.
+Two rival groups competed for influence: Presbyterian Yankees from New England and Episcopalian New Yorkers from New York and Pennsylvania.
+When Irish Catholics began arriving in large numbers in the 1840s and supported the Democrats, the two Protestant factions formed a common front.
+Col. Rochester and his two partners left the mill-site undeveloped until 1811, when they completed payment and received the deed.
+The area's population at that time was 15.
 They then had the tract surveyed and laid out with streets and lots.
-The first lot was sold to a Henry Skinner, at what is now the northwest corner of State and Main.
-In 1817, other land owners, mainly the Brown Brothers (of Brown's Race and Brown's Square), joined their lands north to the 100 acre Tract, to form the Village of Rochesterville, with a population of 700.
+The first lot was sold to Henry Skinner, at what is now the northwest corner of State and Main.
+In 1817, other landowners, principally the Brown Brothers (of Brown's Race and Brown's Square), joined their lands north to the 100 acre Tract to form the Village of Rochesterville, with a population of 700.

-In 1821, Monroe County was formed out of parts of Ontario and Genesee counties, and Rochesterville was named the county seat.
+In 1821, Monroe County was formed from parts of Ontario and Genesee counties, and Rochesterville was named the county seat.
 A two-story brick courthouse in the Greek Revival style was built at a cost of $7,600.
-In 1823, property of Elisha Johnson on the east side of the Genesee across from the 100 acre Tract was annexed, bringing Rochesterville to 1,012 acres (4.1 km^{2}) and the population to about 2,500.
+In 1823, property belonging to Elisha Johnson on the east side of the Genesee across from the 100 acre Tract was annexed, expanding Rochesterville to 1,012 acres (4.1 km^{2}) with a population of about 2,500.
 That year, "-ville" was dropped from the city's name.
-This was also the year that the first 800-foot (244 m) Erie Canal Aqueduct was finished over the Genesee, just south of the Main Street Bridge.
-It was built over 16 months by 30 convicts from Auburn State Prison.
+Also in 1823, the first 800-foot (244 m) Erie Canal Aqueduct was completed over the Genesee, just south of the Main Street Bridge; it was built over 16 months by 30 convicts from Auburn State Prison.
 In 1822, the Rochester Female Charitable Society was founded.
-Members paid twenty-five cents per year to belong to the Society and also contributed provisions, clothing, and bedding which they collected from the community.
-Visitors distributed the goods and money to the poor of each district.
+Members paid twenty-five cents per year and contributed provisions, clothing, and bedding collected from the community.
+Visitors distributed goods and money to the poor of each district.
 By 1872, seventy-three districts had been established, each with a woman visitor.
-That organization was instrumental in founding the Rochester Orphan Asylum (now Hillside Children's Center), the Rochester City Hospital (now Rochester General Hospital), the first school, the workhouse, the Home for the Friendless (now The Friendly Home), the Industrial School, and The Visiting Nurse Service.
+The organization was instrumental in founding the Rochester Orphan Asylum (now Hillside Children's Center), the Rochester City Hospital (now Rochester General Hospital), the first school, the workhouse, the Home for the Friendless (now The Friendly Home), the Industrial School, and The Visiting Nurse Service.

 Aqueduct of the Erie Canal as it was built in 1842, replacing the original construction from 1823.
 In the 1920s, the Broad Street Bridge was erected on top of it.